terra-money/terra.py/docs/guides/async.rst

     asyncio.get_event_loop().run_until_complete(main())

-Here's the same code, but using the async context manager to teardown the session:
+For convenience, you can use the async context manager to automatically teardown the session.
+Here's the same code as above, this time using the ``async with`` construct.

 .. code-block:: python
     :emphasize-lines: 5